The Redeemer Who Never Needed Redeeming

 כֹּפֶר Kopher — the ransom price.
 The actual payment the go’el uses.
 Related to kaphar (to cover, to atone) and kapporet (the mercy seat).

 Ransom.
 Lamb.
 Offering.
 Sacrifice.
 Guilt offering.
-In every description, Christ is the thing being offered — not the one doing the offering.
+In every description, Christ is the thing being offered—not the one doing the offering.
 He is the price, not the purchaser.
 He is the kopher, not the go’el.
 And in every case, the offering goes in the same direction: to Elohim.
+He offered himself to Elohim.
+He gave himself as a sacrifice to Elohim.
+He is a lamb set before Elohim.
+The price goes to the one whose legal standard was broken.

 The church has taught for generations that Christ is the kinsman-redeemer.
 But Scripture never calls him go’el.
 It calls him the lytron, the lamb, the asham, the sacrifice.
 The redeemer title belongs to Yahuah.
 The ransom title belongs to the Son.
 They are on opposite sides of the same transaction, and that is exactly what makes the transaction work.